Director: Darrell L. Ross

 501 Theory in Criminal Justice.
 (3) Analysis and comparison of various theories and models, with emphasis on the understanding of theoretical principles as they influence issues in criminal justice.

 502 Management Issues in Law Enforcement Administration.
 (3) Focus on the law enforcement agency from the standpoint of top and middle management, including (but not limited to) labor relations, personnel management, fiscal administration, and the integration of internal and external operations.
-Prerequisite: LEJA 501 or permission of the instructor/chair.
+Prerequisite: LEJA 501 or permission of the instructor/department chair.

 504 Civil and Criminal Liability.
 (3) The study of law enforcement and justice administration policy and practice as impacted by principles of civil and criminal responsibility.
-Prerequisite: Six hours of undergraduate law courses or permission of the instructor/chair.
+Prerequisite: Six hours of undergraduate law courses or permission of the instructor/department chair.

 506 Police: Theory and Practice.
 (3) An examination of theoretical and philosophical bases of the police and the ways in which theory and philosophy are translated into practice.
 Analysis of problems arising as a result of the translation, theory and/or philosophy.
-Prerequisite: LEJA 501 or permission of the instructor/chair.
+Prerequisite: LEJA 501 or permission of the instructor/department chair.

 511 Diversity and the Police.
 (3) This course examines the nature and extent of alienation and isolation of police personnel from minority citizens they are to serve.
 Human relations are discussed as the basis for successful community relations programs with special emphasis on encounters between police officers and members of racial and ethnic minority groups, the history of police minority relations, and the difficulties and consequences of attracting and hiring minority police officers.

 512 Ethics in Criminal Justice.
 (3) This course focuses on a variety of ethical/moral issues confronting criminal justice practitioners.
 Ethical choices, their consequences, and the relationships among law, morality, and ethics are discussed.
-Prerequisite: Permission of the instructor/chair.
+Prerequisite: Permission of the instructor/department chair.